 - (1) A person holding a doctoral degree or the foreign equivalent thereof. - (2) One who is deemed to have scholastic ability equal to or above those specified in the preceding clause.

 (Supplementary Regulations)

-Article 16 The Graduate School Committee shall specify separately any necessary particulars relating to the graduate course that are not set forth in these regulations.
+Article 26 The Graduate School Committee shall specify separately any necessary particulars relating to the Graduate School that are not stipulated in the regulations herein.